 Not only did Windows 8 throw a wrench into how Outlook 2013 search tool works, but also with Windows 8.1, there was an update that made the Outlook 2013 Search tool fail completely.
-You can try to do a couple of things to get it working again, but you’re seeing a pattern of malfunction with Outlook Search aren’t you?
-Try to do these following steps:
+There are a couple of things you can do to get Outlook Search working again though.
+Give the following steps a go:

 Remove Outlook from the Index Completely

 Keep reading to learn why we just did that..

 Make Sure that Outlook Files Are Being Indexed